How to design and build a WhatsApp chatbot – with examples

 1. Rule-based chatbots

 These are the simplest type of WhatsApp chatbots that can literally be created in minutes.
-They offer a list of options for the person to choose, using buttons in the UI or by replying with option ‘A’ etc.
+They offer a list of options for the person to choose, using interactive buttons in the UI or by replying with option ‘A’ etc.

 Simplicity does not mean they aren’t incredibly useful – consider the following example: